-After undertaking post-doctoral research in Liverpool and at Leiden Universitiet (Netherlands) and Karolinska Institutet (Sweden), I was appointed as a Tenure Track Fellow in the Department of Molecular and Clinical Pharmacology in 2013, as a Lecturer in 2016, and as a Senior Lecturer in 2019.
+After undertaking post-doctoral research at Leiden Universitiet (Netherlands) and Karolinska Institutet (Sweden), I was appointed as a Tenure Track Fellow in Liverpool in 2013, as a Lecturer in 2016, and as a Senior Lecturer in 2019.
 I was awarded a prestigious MRC Senior Non-clinical Fellowship in 2022.

-My research focuses on better understanding the types of stress that NRF2 protects against, how it does this, and whether measuring this response can help us to predict the toxic side effects associated with existing and new medicines.
-I am also interested in the potential of NRF2 as a new therapeutic target in several diseases.
+My research focuses on better understanding the types of stress that Nrf2 protects against, how it does this, and harnessing its potential as a novel therapeutic target in several disease areas.

 See here for a more detailed description of my research.